TelegramBots/Telegram.Bot.Examples/README.md

 - [Simple console application](https://github.com/TelegramBots/Telegram.Bot.Examples/tree/master/Telegram.Bot.Examples.Polling).
 Demonstrates use of [Telegram.Bot.Extensions.Polling](https://github.com/TelegramBots/Telegram.Bot.Extensions.Polling).
 - [ASP.NET Core Web Hook application](https://github.com/TelegramBots/Telegram.Bot.Examples/tree/master/Telegram.Bot.Examples.WebHook).

+### Comunity projects

+- [GreenCaptchaBot](https://github.com/ImoutoChan/GreenCaptchaBot) a spam-protection bot.
+This is a bot that will ask the users coming to a Telegram chat to press a random numbered button.

 ### Legacy projects

 These projects represent older or deprecated technologies you might want to use, though we do not provide any support for those projects: